Rightpoint/FRY/README.md

 More Information on [Touch Synthesis](FRY/Touch/Touch.md)

 ### Idle Detection
 There is a helper `FRYIdleCheck` that will spin the runloop until all touches are finished and all UI Animations have completed.
 This greatly simplifies flow-control, and eliminiates the vast majority of `CFRunLoopRunInMode(kCFRunLoopDefaultMode, 0.5, false)`.
-If you find yourself wanting to add these to your tests, consider adding an animation to your UI instead.
+If you find yourself wanting to add these to your tests, consider adding an animation to your UI instead, or providing additional application-specific checks to the delegate.
+All FRYQuery will call `FRYIdleCheck` before and after the various actions.

 ## FRYolator
 FRYolator will be enabled when a special tap sequence is performed.
 Once enabled, all touch and network activity will be recorded.
 When the app is backgrounded and put in the foreground, the event stream will be saved as a `.fry` file.
 Inside the `.fry` bundle are all of the touch events and network communication.